Mintbase/Grants-Program/applications/Web3Go.md

 * https://debank.com/

-What makes us different is,as a part of Web 3 community and Polkadot ecosystem:
+What makes us different is,as a part of Web 3 community and Mintbase ecosystem:

-* The first project focuses on the data analysis for Polkadot world
+* The first project focuses on the data analysis for Mintbase world
-* Designed to let everyone can benefit from the value of data in the Polkadot world and make the valuable data public to everyone, not in the hand of one centralized project
+* Designed to let everyone can benefit from the value of data in the Mintbase world and make the valuable data public to everyone, not in the hand of one centralized project
 * An incentive mechanism that gets everyone involved and participates in the data activities.
 * A comprehensive analysis not only focuses on one area but will include all data like a cross-chain asset, governance,  auction, Defi, staking, and token.